0xZDH/msspray/README.md

 # **msspray**

-This is a basic username enumeration and password spraying tool aimed at Microsoft Online authentication that renders in the DOM and requires the use of JavaScript to recognize page changes.

 > For educational, authorized and/or research purposes only.

 See the related blog post: https://k3ramas.blogspot.com/2019/04/headless-browsers-for-password-spraying.html

+This is a basic username enumeration and password spraying tool aimed at Microsoft Online authentication that renders in the DOM and requires the use of JavaScript to recognize page changes.

-Currently, there is no concurrency built into the tool.
-It will run single-threaded.
+Currently, there is no concurrency built into the tool - it will run single-threaded.

 ## Setup